If you’re drilling into concrete, there are a few things you need to know. Experts reveal the tools you’ll need and tips for success

 1. Mark drill hole

 The first step is to mark where you want to drill.
-Once you’ve marked the spot where you plan to drill, use a centre punch and hammer to make a small dent in it, as this will stop your drill from wandering off the mark when you first start.
+Lawson says, “To get the hole clean and straight, start by marking the position with a pencil.”
+Once you’ve marked the spot where you plan to drill, use a centre punch and hammer to make a small indent.
+This helps stop the drill bit wandering.

 2. Ensure correct depth

 Drilling to the right depth is important, especially if using Rawl plugs.
-Too deep and the fixing may not be as secure.
-Use circular drill stop indicators that slot over the bit, or wrap a piece of coloured tape around the bit.
+Too deep, and the fixing may not be as secure.
+Lawson shares how, “Set your depth using the stop on the drill or a bit of tape wrapped around the drill bit.”

 3. Drill a pilot hole